 Notice how the KeyError is handled.
-This could have been handled using if username not in self.users: instead, but we chose to handle the exception directly.
-We end up eating up this first exception and raising a brand new one of our own that better suits the user-facing API.
+This could have been handled using if username not in self.users: instead, but we choose to handle the exception directly.
+We end up eating up this first exception and raising a brand new one of our own that fits the user facing API better.

-We can also add a method to check whether a particular username is logged in.
-Deciding whether to use an exception here is trickier.
-Should we raise an exception if the username does not exist?
+We can also add a method to check if a particular username is logged in.
+Deciding whether to use an exception here is trickier, should we raise an exception if the username does not exist?
 Should we raise an exception if the user is not logged in?

 To answer these questions, we need to think about how the method would be accessed.
 Most often, this method will be used to answer the yes/no question, "Should I allow them access to <something>?"
-The answer will either be, "Yes, the username is valid and they are logged in", or "No, the username is not valid or they are not logged in".
+The answer will either be, "yes, the username is valid and they are logged in", or, "no, the username is not valid or they are not logged in".
 Therefore, a Boolean return value is sufficient.
 There is no need to use exceptions here, just for the sake of using an exception.